zmandel/dailybot/README.md

 ## Installation
 Follow the steps in [setup](https://github.com/zmandel/dailybot/blob/main/setup/readme.md).
 Its just downloading a zip package, importing it into Power Automate and filling a few fields for your teams channel, team members tag and so on.

-## Technical details
-  - The Daily form is inlined in the chat by using "Adaptive Cards" for Teams.
-  - The form is sent to each user in parallel by using Power Automate´s "Concurrency control" feature in the "for-each" loop, and with a set deadline.
-  - To handle parallelism inside that loop, only "compose" actions are used as local "write" variables (except "orderedUsers" but in a safe way)
-  - The "Define language" step is used for the names of the week days.

 ## Generate a project status report with genAI
 This prompt works great with [Google Gemini Pro 1.5](https://aistudio.google.com/app/prompts/new_chat) to generate a status report with an analysis per user, per role, and the team as as a whole.
 Place it in the "system prompt", use a very low or zero Temperature and attach the excel file to the first user message: